-Fayetteville State University’s commitment and obligation to the principle of institutional control in athletics is consistent with the rules and regulations as set forth by the NCAA, CIAA and the University.
+|Fayetteville State University's commitment and obligation to the principle of institutional control in athletics is consistent with the rules and regulations as set forth by the NCAA, CIAA and the University.

-The Compliance office coordinates monitors and verifies all NCAA, CIAA rules and regulations as well as educates the various constituencies of the University and the community at large regarding the practices of these applications.
+The Compliance Office coordinates monitors and verifies all NCAA, CIAA rules and regulations as well as educates the various constituencies of the University and the community at large regarding the practices of these applications.
 The office is dedicated to providing educational and interpretive support to ensure that all individuals involved in athletics understand and adhere to all policies and procedures and expectations set forth by the University.

-The compliance office has put into place an organized monitoring procedures and educational programs that will provide guidance on rules management.
+The compliance office has put in place an organized monitoring procedures and educational programs that will provide guidance on rules management.
 All persons within the athletics department are obligated to maintain current knowledge of up-to-date rules regulations and market trends for their respective sport.
-The Athletics Department has a commitment of institutional control through the use of rules education for its’ coaching staff, student-athletes and other administrative staff within the program.
+The Athletics Department has a commitment to institutional control through the use of rules education for its' coaching staff, student-athletes and other administrative staff within the program.

 Should a violation occur, violations will be reported in the following manner to the conference office (CIAA) and NCAA with copies going to the Director of Athletics, Faculty Athletic Representative (FAR), President of the University, Conference Commissioner, and all staff members involved in the alleged offense.
 The Compliance Coordinator conducts an investigation and reports the findings to the Director of Athletics, the Coaching staff, Registrar's Office, FAR and President of the University.
 Depending on the severity of the violation (major, minor, or self-imposed) corrective action will be taken to rectify the situation that caused the problem and will be duly noted as a part of the permanent records of the university.

-It is the goal of the compliance program to place the university in a pro-active position by educating, overseeing and monitoring the intercollegiate athletics program of the university and maintaining a positive environment for its constituents and the community at large.
+It is the goal of the compliance program to place the university in a pro-active position by educating, overseeing and monitoring the intercollegiate athletics program of the University and maintaining a positive environment for its constituents and the community at large.